 Washington traded a pair of thirds for Wentz over the offseason, then watched him fail.
-Indeed, the Commanders even needed a second look at Wentz which sank their playoff hopes.
+Indeed, the Commanders even needed a second look at Wentz that sank their playoff hopes.
 Translation: win trades.

 The Eagles made a cut-day move to acquire safety Chauncey Gardner-Johnson for a 2024 sixth-rounder and a 2025 seventh.
 He merely led the league with six interceptions in 12 games before suffering a lacerated kidney.
 That Philadelphia convinced Gardner-Johnson to move from slot to safety was a coaching success.

 Philadelphia signed New York Giants corner James Bradberry to a one-year, $7.5 million deal.
 Surely, Washington could have done that instead of hanging on to William Jackson for a few more months before trading him for a bag of balls.
 Bradberry has been a lockdown corner.